 - Balance and sustain.

-So in day to day life, become aware of these five functions by reflecting on the following questions –
+So in day-to-day life, become aware of these five functions by reflecting on the following questions –

 - Do I inhale fully?
 Am I permitting myself to fully take in life or am I resisting life in some ways?